 Discuss with your doctor: In order to effectively prevent kidney disease, you should visit your doctor regularly, especially if you are susceptible to kidney disorders due to your family history or due to underlying diseases.

 Adopt a healthy lifestyle: Having a healthy lifestyle is not an easy task, but taking certain measures can greatly improve your health.
 Stay hydrated, eat a balanced diet low in sodium and fat, and avoid alcohol.
 These are all important steps in improving your lifestyle and avoiding kidney damage.

 Do you suspect you might suffer from acute kidney failure?
-You can always learn more about renal problems and how to treat and cure them by getting in touch with our nephrologists at Marina Del Rey Hospital.
+You can always learn more about renal problems and how to treat and cure them by getting in touch with our nephrologists at Cedars-Sinai Marina del Rey Hospital.